We Live in Dark Times (wink, wink)

 The New York Times recently published an article expressing this sentiment, and the New York Times is like your aunt Debbie—if they’re talking about it, that means everyone else has been talking about it for years.

 Ebola seemed scary at first, but then we realized it can be cured with chicken noodle soup and jell-o.
-We never realized this before because they don’t have chicken noodle soup and jell-0 in Africa.
-Also, Africa thinks diseases are demons.
+We never realized this before because they don’t have chicken noodle soup and jell-o in Africa.
+Also, Africans thinks diseases are demons.
 The chicken pox would eliminate the western world if we thought it was a demon.

 Obama is a moron, but that’s per the usual of every president since Andrew Jackson.